QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Corstaea/Corstaea.md

 ### Military

 The Corstaean military is divided into five main branches, being the Army, Navy, Coast Guard, Air Force, and Home Guard.
 The country enjoyed centuries of absolute naval dominance, and while that dominance has faded in recent years, they still retain their well-earned prestigious naval reputation as their navy is the best trained in the world.
+The Corstaean army is also known for pioneering the use of snipers on the battlefield.
+Their marksmen are still among the best in the world due to their extensive training regimens, and the popularity of marksmanship among civilians for both hunting and sport.

 ### Foreign relations